This site is intended for healthcare professionals

 View the video

-Developed independently by EPG Health, which received an educational grant from Heartbeat, on behalf of Astellas, to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.
+This content has been developed independently by Medthority who previously received educational funding from Astellas in order to help provide its healthcare professional members with access to the highest quality medical and scientific information, education and associated relevant content.